Munmap Chunk Invalid Pointer In C++ - C++ Programming Tutorial

 }

-It is one kind of syntax error.
-Nonetheless, the computer languages malloc, calloc, and realloc have certain well-known syntaxes.
-It is the proper syntax for them:
+It is a type of syntax error.
+However, the programming languages malloc, calloc, and realloc have specific widely recognized syntax structures.
+The correct syntax for these functions is:

 ptr=(cast-type*)malloc(byte-size)